Get a free, no obligation personal loan quote with rates as low as 9.99%

 PEI (Charlottetown)

-If you get a parking ticket in Charlottetown and pay within 7 days of ticket issuance, you can get $10 knocked off the total.
-If you pay it within 20 days of ticket issuance, your ticket amount can be reduced by $35.
+If you get a parking ticket in Charlottetown and pay within seven days of ticket issuance, you can get $10 knocked off the total.
+Similarly, if you pay it within 20 days of ticket issuance, your ticket amount can be reduced by $35.
 If you don’t pay your ticket by the due date, a summons will be issued and you may be subject to a penalty plus service fees, towing fees, and court costs.

 Manitoba (Winnipeg)